 Understand the path-to-purchase of spreads of families (particularly focusing on female personas)

 Gain an authentic insight into thoughts, attitudes and experiences with regards to spreadable butter.

-When our client came to use it this challenge, we worked with them to see how a Mobile Diary Study could supplement this qualitative FMCG project.
+When our client came to upon this challenge, we worked with them to see how a Mobile Diary Study could supplement this qualitative FMCG project.